jgpws/jgd-bizelite/readme.txt

 * Themify Icons, Copyright 2019 Lally Elias, SIL Open Font License, https://github.com/lykmapipo/themify-icons

 == Changelog ==

+= 1.4.3 August 09 2020 =
+Added support for the wp_body_open function.

 = 1.4.2 March 16 2020 =
 Version 1.4.1 was broken because I forgot to copy over all JavaScript files to the dist folder in Gulp.
 This is fixed in version 1.4.2.